 Unfortunately, many people still face charges for marijuana-related crimes as a result.
 Michigan isn't as progressive as other states like Colorado and California.
-If you find yourself facing allegations related to marijuana, it's essential to get in touch with an attorney that has experience with drug-related crimes.
+If you find yourself facing allegations related to marijuana, it's essential to get in touch with a marijuana defense lawyer.

 Depending on the type of charge you're facing, we can provide you with legal defense in court.
 We cover a broad range of marijuana-related charges, including: